chantastic/sites/chan.dev/content/notes/react/concurrent/concurrent-ui-patterns--experimental.md

 * Complete — the destination — a fully rendered next screen
 * Skeleton — "take a step forward" —  we transition but some data is still loading
-* Receded — "take a step backward" —
+* Receded — "take a step backward"
-* Pending — "stay awhile"
+* Pending — "stay a while"

 ### Default: Receded → Skeleton → Complete